 The ways these three ingredients work together are:

-- First, the weld area needs to be shielded from any air around it.
+- The weld area needs to be shielded from any air around it.
 This is important because oxygen and other gasses in the air make welds brittle and porous.

-- Second, is the electricity to produce an arc.
+- Electricity to produce an arc.
 An electrical arc melts metal in fractions of a second and is hot enough to melt any known metal!

-- Finally, the filler metal is added, which is how two pieces of metal become one.
+- Filler metal is added… which is how two pieces of metal become one.

 Stick Welding is a slang term commonly used for Shielded Metal Arc Welding or “SMAW”.
 Stick welding is the most basic and common type of welding processes used.
 It is also the first process learned in any welding school.
 Stick is the most trouble free of all of the welding processes and is the fundamental basis for all the skills needed to learn how to weld!